jmreidy/grunt-mocha-webdriver/README.md

 The plugin defaults to hitting port 4444, but you can specify your own port via the `phantomPort` option.

+###Using grunt-mocha-webdriver with your own Selenium server
+ In version 0.9.15 and later, You can run your tests against your own Selenium server instance.
+ To do so, use ``hostname`` and ``port`` options.
+ Don't forget to remove ``username`` and ``key``.
+ Note that the Selenium server should be started and ready before starting the tests.

 ##Documentation
 Run this task with the `mochaWebdriver` grunt command.
 For this plugin, the Grunt `src` property will specify which test files should be run with Mocha in